Master's in Genetics

 Students are able to describe, think critically, evaluate, and apply theoretical perspectives within genetic/genomic studies.

-Students communicate their research (importance, approaches taken, summary, and interpretation of results) effectively through oral presentation.
+Students can effectively communicate research results and interpretations through oral presentation.

 Please feel free to contact the Genetics program chair, Nathan Ellis or (520) 626-7979.
 We welcome your interest, offer encouragement as you begin the admissions process and wish you success in your genetics graduate program career.